anydict/numstore/README.md

 Numstore - fast and easy key-value storage in RAM.
 It only works with numbers keys and numbers values.

 This is an ideal solution if you need to store a small integer value for a huge number of integer keys.
-It is high performance.
+<p><b>It is high performance and low RAM consumption.</b></p>
-For example: if you fill the dictionary with 999999999 keys, it will take about 500 megabytes in memory
+For example: if you fill the dictionary with 999999999 keys, it will take about 800 megabytes in memory

 Limits on use:

 - keys can only be positive integer values;
 - the values must be in the range from 0 to 15 (None values cannot be used);
-- All keys initially have a value of 0 (A value equal to 0 is considered a non-existent value);
+- all keys initially have a value of 0 (A value equal to 0 is considered a non-existent value);
 - the size of the dictionary is set during initialization and cannot change during operation;

 Otherwise, the dictionary has similar functionality to a regular dictionary